Multimodality as Supervision:

 II.
 Sensory Data Collection App

 To support future research on test-space training with only sensory data, we release a Swift-based iOS application that leverages the ARKit API, that enables any user collect multimodal sensory data from a consumer iPhone in their own space.
 The application collects various sensors including, but not limited to RGB images, LiDAR maps, IMU, Ambient Lighting, magnetometer, and gyroscope data.
-Check out this repository for more details.
+Check out this webpage for more details.

 Discussion & future work